-We have excellent links with universities and our students go on to study a wide variety of BA courses in the area of Fashion and Textiles.
 The skills learnt on this course offer an insight into a diverse and exciting industry in the UK.

-Students will complete a variety of live design briefs linking with industry, as well as taking part in exciting workshops.
+Students will complete a variety of design briefs linking with industry, as well as taking part in exciting workshops.

 Typical projects include fashion illustration, textile and surface pattern design, fashion marketing, fashion design and garment construction.

-The course is 100% coursework and aims to build a portfolio.
+The course is 100% coursework.